top of page

 As a competitive powerlifter, I have my fair share of experience with injuries and all sorts of aches and pains from the extreme overload.

 Therefore, naturally, in the last 10+ years, I have always been researching how to make my performance better and how to do my pre- and rehab more efficiently.
 Just as many other coaches will tell you one of the key elements for a great performance is to make recovery better.
 I started to add extra mobilisation, SMR and muscle activation sessions to my weekly routine.
-It was a huge game changer, but it was all self-thought and sometimes these sorts of activities just add extra fatigue to the equitation.
+It was a huge game changer, but it was all self-thought and sometimes these sorts of activities just add extra fatigue to the equation.

 All these led me to the point in 2022 when I decided to pursue formal training to become a therapist myself.